 Accessibility Widgets Hold On Tightly

 I have found that most sites make it very easy to enable the accessibility widget.
-However, if I change my mind and want to remove myself from the confusing mess that is the inner world of the widget, I am almost always out of luck.
-There is no prominent screen reader detectable way to disable the accessibility mode.
+However, often widgets are difficult to disable.
 The only thing I can do is reload the site and hope that the widget defaults to the off position.

-I hope that I have shown why accessibility widgets are not the answer to all things related to digital accessibility.
-If the only thing you need to do to a site to make it work for you is change the text size or background color, these widgets may serve you well.
+If the only thing you need to do to make a site work for you is change the text size or background color, these widgets may serve you well.
 However, for those who require advanced functionality out of an accessibility solution, widgets miss the mark by a long shot.

 Check your website's accessibility with our free accessibility testing tool.

-Editors note: This is a post written by our marketing intern, Michael Taylor.
+Editors note: This is a post written by our frequent Marketing Contributor, Michael Taylor.
 This post reflects his opinions and experiences.
 Read more about Michael and some other posts on his experience online here.